Israel kills Hassan Nasrallah in Beirut: What does this mean for Hezbollah?

 Is this a win for Israel?

-At the UN General Assembly in New York on Friday – before the latest strikes – Israeli Prime Minister Benjamin Netanyahu had one main message when he told members: “We are winning.”
+At the United Nations General Assembly in New York on Friday – before the latest strikes – Israeli Prime Minister Benjamin Netanyahu had one main message when he told members: “We are winning.”
 Israel is claiming this devastating assault on Hezbollah as a major victory.

 Experts largely agree that Israel will continue on the offensive.